 A student is considered TARDY when she/he is not in the classroom at his/her desk ready to begin the day's assignments when the second bell rings at 7:45 am.
 It is of vital importance that children are on time for all classes every day.
-Students arriving late are required to stay after school to make up the academic time.
-Student will make up 60 min of academic time from 2:45-3:45 the next week in accordance with the tardy policy.
+We will not admit students after 8:45 AM.